905: The Deadly Bees

 Hey, he’s the Hugh Hefner of Seagull Island.

 Hugh Hefner, a.k.a.
-“Hef,” is the founder of Playboy magazine and one of the last bastions of the 1960s bachelor lifestyle.
-He famously attires himself in a red dressing gown.
+“Hef,” (1926-2017) was the founder of Playboy magazine and one of the last bastions of the 1960s bachelor lifestyle.
+He famously attired himself in a red dressing gown.

 Hey.
 Bobbing-head Shakespeare up there.